opendistro/for-elasticsearch-docs/docs/security/configuration/concepts.md

 2. The security plugin authenticates the user's credentials against a backend: the internal user database, Lightweight Directory Access Protocol (LDAP), Active Directory, Kerberos, or JSON web tokens.

-   The plugin supports chaining backends.
-If more than one backend is configured, the plugin tries to authenticate the user sequentially against each backend until one succeeds.
+   The plugin supports chaining backends in `securityconfig/config.yml`.
+If more than one backend is present, the plugin tries to authenticate the user sequentially against each until one succeeds.
 A common use case is to combine the internal user database of the security plugin with LDAP/Active Directory.

-3. (Optional) After an authenticator verifies the user's credentials, the plugin collects any backend roles.
-In most cases, this backend is LDAP/Active Directory.
+3. After a backend verifies the user's credentials, the plugin collects any backend roles.
+These roles can be arbitrary strings in the internal user database, but in most cases, these backend roles come from LDAP/Active Directory.

 4. After the user is authenticated and any backend roles are retrieved, the security plugin uses the role mapping to assign security roles to the user.